 If you suspect you have a urinary tract infection, you can speak to one of Instant Consult’s doctors over a video call and organise a UTI test online!

 Our doctors are available day and night, 7 days a week, and can help you to diagnose and deal with your UTI quickly and easily – and you can speak to them online!
-If you need a prescription to help recover, they can send the script straight to your pharmacy as well, so that you can pick up the medicine immediately after your consult.
+If you need an online prescription to help recover, they can send the script straight to your pharmacy as well, so that you can pick up the medicine immediately after your consult.

 The Instant Consult app is free to download from the Google Play or Apple iOS storefronts and it takes less than a minute to sign up.